 In practice, to calculate accurate phonon frequencies within \SSCHA, in particular for slow-converging soft modes, one needs to consider population sizes of several ten or hundred thousands individuals.
 In addition, one also needs to converge the supercell size.

 Doing this fully at a DFT level is computationally prohibitive, which is why we made use of MTPs in this work.
 For every pressure, MTPs were trained on DFT results of 50 structures randomly chosen out of the \SSCHA\ random-displacement individuals in 2$\times$2$\times$2 supercells.
 We then validated the trained MTPs for all other individuals by comparing the total energies, forces and stress components.
-This validation is shown in Fig.~\ref{fig:MLIP_valid}, demonstrating the exceptional accuracy of the used MTPs (see Supplementary Fig.~2 in the SM for other pressures, as well as forces and stresses).
+This validation is shown in Fig.~\ref{fig:MLIP_valid}, demonstrating the exceptional accuracy of the used MTPs (see Supplementary Fig.~2 for other pressures, as well as forces and stresses).
 As can be appreciated in this figure, the root-mean-squared error (RMSE) is below \SI{1}{meV/atom}, i.e., at the same level as the error in DFT.
 The inset also shows that the potential energy surface of the slow-converging, $T_{2g}$ mode at $\Gamma$ is reproduced very nicely with the MTPs.